 For younger people, good sexual wellbeing involves knowing how relationships develop, knowing when you are ready to have sex, knowing when to say 'no', and understanding the dangers of meeting people and dating online.

 Most of all, it is important to know that lots of advice, support, help and information is available in person and online whenever you need it.

-- Sexual health at NHS Choices - professional advice about all areas of sexual health including contraception, sexually transmitted diseases, relationships, and pregnancy
+Sexual health on the NHS website - professional advice about all areas of sexual health including contraception, sexually transmitted diseases, relationships, and pregnancy

 Support in Gateshead